erdc/air-water-vv/2d/benchmarks/wavesloshing/README.rst

 the first asymmetric sloshing mode.
 The free-surface slope is small, therefore, we can consider that the flow evolution will obey to the linear sloshing theory.
-The output of Proteus can be compared with the analytical solution found in Ibrahim (2005) including only a symmetric mode.
+The output of Proteus can be compared with the analytical solution found in Standing surface waves of finite amplitude (Tadjbakhsh and Keller, 1960) including only a symmetric mode.
 The computational domain is a 2D rectangular box with dimensions 0.1m x 0.1m and the mean level of the water is in the middle of the box.
 The initail conditions of the simulation are shown in the